Scoobi-wisdoom/Algorithms-illuminated/README.md

 # Overview
 his README is about notes on Algorithms courses from [coursera - Divide and Conquer, Sorting and Searching, and Randomized Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer?specialization=algorithms).
 This file uses LaTeX.
+Even though it is a lecture note, lecture contents not included in the textbooks were ignored.

 However, problems in this repository are from text books Algorithm Illuminated.